-Dr. Clark writes, consults, and speaks on the subject of national and regional development policies related to innovation, intellectual property, and manufacturing.
+Dr. Clark writes, consults, and speaks on the subject of national and regional development policies related to innovation and manufacturing.
 She has collaborated on manufacturing and innovation policy projects with a broad range of governments and non-governmental organizations including the OECD and the Canadian, UK, and US governments.
 She currently serves as an economic advisor to The Essential Economy Council, a commissioner on the Miller Center's New Manufacturing Commission (part of the Milstein Symposium: Creating the Jobs of the Future), and a distinguished visiting fellow with the Institute of Advanced Studies at the University of Birmingham, UK.

 Since the mid-1990s, Dr. Clark has studied the spatial and organizational dynamics of the optics, imaging, and photonics industry both in the U.S. and internationally.
-She is a member of the International Society for Optics and Photonics and serves on SPIE’s Engineering, Science, Technology Policy Committee.
+She served from 2012-2014 on the International Society for Optics and Photonics' (SPIE) Engineering, Science, Technology Policy Committee.
 At Georgia Tech, she is a faculty affiliate with the Center for Organic Photonics and Electronics (COPE) and the Georgia Tech Manufacturing Institute (GTMI).